KaisenAmin/User-Management-C_std/readme.md

 ## Acknowledgements

-This project is built using the `c_std` framework, a custom C library aimed at simplifying and standardizing common tasks in C programming.
+This project is built using the `C_STD` framework, a custom C library aimed at simplifying and standardizing common tasks in C programming.